Demystifying LLM Supply Chain Vulnerabilities in the Wild: Distribution, Root Cause, and Real-World Impact: RQ2: Root Cause Analysis

+\textbf{Generative Output Validation Errors (24 / 4.5\%).} Generative output validation errors represent a significant category of LLM-specific vulnerabilities, accounting for 24 CVEs.
+These vulnerabilities arise when model-generated outputs, such as code, database queries, or web content, are improperly validated before being used in downstream security-sensitive operations.
+By treating LLM outputs as inherently trustworthy, systems become vulnerable to various injection attacks, where adversarial prompts can manipulate outputs to execute unauthorized actions.
+Below, we describe key subsets of this category:

+\begin{itemize}[leftmargin=10pt] \item \textbf{Prompt Injection Leads to Code/Command Injection~(11 CVEs).} When LLM-generated outputs are used to produce executable code or commands, prompt injection can lead to code/command injection vulnerabilities.
+For example, \texttt{CVE-2023-39662}\footnote{https://github.com/run-llama/llama\_index/issues/7054} demonstrates how prompt injection can lead to remote code execution (RCE) in \texttt{llama\_index}.
+In this case, the vulnerability arises from the unsafe use of the \texttt{exec} function to execute Python code generated by the model.
+The lack of proper validation and sandboxing of the LLM-generated code allows attackers to inject malicious instructions through crafted prompts.
+When deployed as part of an application backend, such as a web app or Slackbot, this vulnerability exposes the server to remote exploitation.

-\begin{itemize}[leftmargin=10pt] \item \textbf{Prompt Injection Leading to SQL Injection.} Prompt injection can result in SQL injection when model-generated outputs are directly integrated into database queries without sanitization.
+\item \textbf{Prompt Injection Leads to SQL Injection~(5 CVEs).} Prompt injection can result in SQL injection when model-generated outputs are directly integrated into database queries without sanitization.
 For instance, \texttt{CVE-2024-8309}\footnote{https://huntr.com/bounties/8f4ad910-7fdc-4089-8f0a-b5df5f32e7c5} demonstrates a prompt injection vulnerability in the \texttt{GraphCypherQAChain} class of the \texttt{LangChain} library.
 This vulnerability allows attackers to manipulate generative model outputs to inject arbitrary Cypher queries into a Neo4j database.
-Without proper validation, the system executes these malicious queries, enabling attackers to perform unauthorized actions such as data exfiltration, modification, or deletion.
-In this case, prompt injection escalated into a full-scale SQL injection, compromising the integrity and security of the database.
+Without proper validation, the execution of these malicious queries enables attackers to perform unauthorized actions such as data exfiltration or modification.